ktaranov/sqlserver-kit/SQL Server Trace Flag.md

 **Trace Flag: 9471**<br />
 Function: Causes SQL Server to generate a plan using minimum selectivity for single-table filters, under the query optimizer cardinality estimation model of SQL Server 2014 through SQL Server 2016 versions.
-Beginning with SQL Server 2016 SP1, to accomplish this at the query level, add the USE HINT query hint instead of using this trace flag.
+Beginning with SQL Server 2016 SP1, to accomplish this at the query level, add the USE HINT query hint instead of using this trace flag.<br />
 **Note: Please ensure that you thoroughly test this option, before rolling it into a production environment.**<br />
 Link: [New Features in SQL Server 2016 Service Pack 1]<br />
 Link: [MSDN ms188396]<br />